 After a trip to Rome he instigated the building of Christ Church Cathedral, the oldest building in Dublin, around the year 1028.
 It was originally made of wood.
 Sigtrygg was married to Brian Boru's daughter, Sláine.
-He ruled a thriving Dublin for 42 years.
+He ruled a thriving Dublin for 42 years, and introduced the first use of coins.
 In Norwegian, Olav and Olaf are traditionally used when referring to Norwegian royalty of that name.

 Naomh Olaf GAA Club came into being in 1981.
-It was founded to cater for the parishes of Sandyford and Balally and was named in honour of Olaf.
-Mick Brown of Naomh Fionnbarra, Cabra, an able hurler and committed GAA man, is credited with being the founding father of the club.
+Mick Brown of Naomh Fionnbarra, Cabra is credited with being the founding father of the club.
 He was ably assisted by a group of Balally residents who had the foresight to see the need and potential of Gaelic games in the area.

 The first AGM of Naomh Olaf GAA Club took place on Thursday, 26 November 1981, in Queen of Angels’ school.
 The use of playing fields was kindly granted to Naomh Olaf GAA Club by St. Benildus College.
 Dundrum/Churchtown GAA Club amalgated with Naomh Olaf GAA Club in 1999.

 Others deeply involved in the Club during the formative years were Ven Naughton, Jack Horgan, Pat McGuire, Mick Waters, Liam Kavanagh and Sean Mac Giolla Fhearga.